For more detailed support on event planning and to receive information and tips unavailable anywhere else, visit me on Amazon and get my book.

 I love the enchanting fellowship that happens and the valuable information I can learn.

-Not to mention, the rich and meaningful, life-long relationships can develop from these events.
+Not to mention, rich and meaningful, life-long relationships can develop from these events.

-These events are not only fun, but they can provide such amazing experiences and friendships.
+These events are not only fun, but they can provide amazing experiences and friendships.